*****IMPORTANT BEFORE BOOKING****

 If you do not have this evidence or have not already attended an Asbestos Awareness Course you can book on the Asbestos Awareness course that immediately precedes the NLW course.

-Attainment of the learning outcome for the NLW qualification will be assessed by a multiple choice examination consisting of at least 30 questions under exam conditions.
+Attainment of the learning outcome for the NLW qualification will be assessed by a multiple choice examination consisting of 30 questions under exam conditions.

 In addition to the asbestos awareness training, employees whose work will reasonably foreseeably or knowingly disturb soil and C&D materials contaminated by asbestos, and which is defined as non-licensed work (NLW) or NNLW, should receive additional task-specific information, instruction and training.
 Employees may include those who undertake ground investigations practitioners, construction/remediation contractors and materials recycling contractors.